Courses and Schedules

 COMP 110 and COMP 210 Placement Credit By Examination: https://cs.unc.edu/undergraduate/degrees/placement-by-examination/

 Students will receive most of the information and guidance they need for registration during New Student Orientation.
-Further information can be found on the University Registrar‘s website and here on our website, and on your student’s Sakai page.
+Further information can be found on the University Registrar’s website, here on our website, and on your student’s Sakai page.
 We strongly recommend that students use the online class search function to determine the availability of courses during a given semester.
 There is a master list of all courses offered in each semester, in alphabetical order, on the University Registrar’s website.